natlownes/eucalyptus-cookbook/README.md

   * You *might* need to manually register Eucalyptus components on CLC.
 I've set these up as LWRPs which will run after setup is complete (but they all ignore failure), but I haven't seen it work consistently.
 Seems like you've got to go to https://your-cloud-controller.example.com:8443/, register thru the web interface (default login/password is admin/admin), and then on the cloud controller use the `euca_conf` tool to register your nodes, storage controller, and walrus(es).
 You may be able to just register these thru the web interface as well.
   * Getting your Eucalyptus credentials.
 (Get get the zip file thru the web interface)
   * Check if everything is good.
 As root on the CC, run:  `euca_conf --get-credentials euca.zip && unzip euca.zip && source eucarc && euca-describe-availability-zones verbose`.
 You should see numbers that are not "0" under "free / max" in the output.
   * To run instances, you'll need to register some EMIs.
-[Registering and uploading EMIs](http://open.eucalyptus.com/wiki/EucalyptusImageManagement_v2.0)
+[Registering and uploading EMIs](http://open.eucalyptus.com/wiki/EucalyptusImageManagement_v2.0), or better yet [use eustore to upload and register EMIs](http://coderslike.us/2012/01/21/eustore-a-set-of-image-tools-for-your-cloud/).

 ## REQUIREMENTS:

   * The only requirements that aren't specific depends in the metadata are a setup of either kvm or xen on the compute nodes.
-I have a kvm cookbook at http://github.com/natlownes/kvm-cookbook , which should be run before `recipe[eucalyptus::node_controller_install]`
+I have a kvm cookbook at [http://github.com/natlownes/kvm-cookbook](http://github.com/natlownes/kvm-cookbook), which should be run before `recipe[eucalyptus::node_controller_install]`.
+If you use [librarian-chef](https://github.com/applicationsonline/librarian) to manage your cookbooks, you can add the kvm cookbook to your Cheffile and the `recipe[eucalyptus::node_controller_install]` will `require_recipe 'kvm'`.
   * Debian 6 on all machines.
 May very well work on Ubuntu, but I've only tested and used this on Debian.
   * All physical machines on the same ethernet.